Prizes & Grants

-- SAAD Funding for PhD in Paediatric Sedation
+- SAAD Funding for a PhD project

-Dental Student Essay Prize - £300
+Dental Student Essay Prize - £500

-DCP Essay Prize - £300
+DCP Prize - £500

-Dental Nurses from anywhere in the world are invited to submit an essay for the annual SAAD Dental Nurse Essay Prize of £300.
-For 2017 the essay title is 'Anxiety Management and Sedation in Dentistry; the next 60 years?'
-The prize is presented at the SAAD Annual Symposium and the winning essay may be published in the SAAD Digest for the benefit of the SAAD membership.
-Entries must be received and acknowledged by the 31 March for the relevant year.
+Dental Care Professionals from anywhere in the world are invited to submit a case report or service evaluation report for the annual SAAD DCP Prize of £500.
+All entries must use the templates: Case Study Report SAAD Template or Service Evaluation Report Template.
+The prize is presented at the SAAD Annual Symposium and the winning report may be published in the SAAD Digest for the benefit of the SAAD membership.
+Entries must be received and acknowledged before or on the 31 March for the relevant year.
 Submission details are given below.

-Drummond-Jackson Essay Prize - £500
+Drummond-Jackson Essay Prize - £750

-Submission Details for all Essay Prizes.
+Submission Details for all Prizes.